Learn more about this course at Open Day Sunday 17 August

 The Chancellor’s Scholars Program offers very high-achieving students at Melbourne a guaranteed place in the graduate program of their choice, along with a program of enrichment activities during their undergraduate studies.

 The Clearly-in Rank is the lowest score at which students were granted entry in 2014. i

 The Clearly-in Rank should be used as a guide for entry.
 It is not set in advance and may vary from year to year.
 The Clearly-in Rank is determined by the number of places available, the number of applicants listing the course as a preference and the academic achievement of those applicants.

 Access Melbourne allows you to be considered below the Clearly-in Rank.
 Guaranteed entry is available to eligible students from a rural area or disadvantaged financial background. i

 Access Melbourne can help you gain a place in a course, even if your ATAR is below the Clearly-in Rank.
 Eligible students must apply through Access Melbourne and meet prerequisites.

 You must achieve the minimum ATAR (if indicated) to be considered for entry to this degree.
 The Clearly-in Rank may be above the Minimum ATAR, depending on the demand for the course and the number of places available.

-Units 3 & 4: A study score of at least 30 in English (ESL) or at least 25 in any other English, and a study score of at least 25 in Mathematical Methods or Specialist Mathematics and in one of Biology, Chemistry or Physics; OR Units 3 & 4: A study score of at least 30 in English (ESL) or 25 in any other English, and a study score of at least 25 in both Mathematical Methods and Specialist Mathematics
+Units 3 & 4: A study score of at least 25 in English/English Language/Literature or at least 30 in EAL, and a study score of at least 25 in Mathematical Methods or Specialist Mathematics and in one of Biology, Chemistry or Physics; OR Units 3 & 4: A study score of at least 25 in English/English Language/Literature or at least 30 in EAL, and a study score of at least 25 in both Mathematical Methods and Specialist Mathematics.

 Applicants intending to progress to the Doctor of Veterinary Medicine are encouraged to complete VCE Units 3 and 4 in Chemistry (or equivalent).